ahbarnett/nufft-bench/README.md

 # nufft-bench

-Codes to generate figures and tables comparing performance of various NUFFT codes.
+Generate figures and tables which compare performance of various NUFFT (non-uniform fast Fourier transform) codes.
 Written in MATLAB/octave.

 Alex Barnett and Jeremy Magland; contributions by Joakim Anden.

-January-March 2018.
+January-May 2018.

 ## Dependencies

 Tested on: MATLAB R2016b

 Some codes require: https://github.com/ahbarnett/memorygraph
+                    as well as `vline` from matlabcentral.

 ## Installing various NUFFT packages

 Here's how to set up the NUFFT codes so that `nufft-bench` works.
-Each package directory should be placed within the parent directory of `nufft-bench`, ie alongside `nufft-bench`.
+Each of the below package directories should be placed within the parent directory of `nufft-bench`, ie a sibling to `nufft-bench`.
 If you want to change this location, edit `setuppaths.m`.

+First set up your compiler to be GCC 7.3.0 (apart from NFFT for which we seem to have to use GCC 6.4.0; see below).

 ### Installing NFFT